pkhungurn/talking-head-anime-4-demo/README.md

 * **Distillation.** This part allows the user to train small models (which we will refer to as **student models**) to mimic that behavior of the full system with regards to a specific character image.
 It also allows the user to run these models under various interfaces.
 The demo programs are:

-  * The `distiller` trains a student model given a configuration file, a $512 \times 512$ RGBA character image, and a mask of facial organs.
+  * The `distill` trains a student model given a configuration file, a $512 \times 512$ RGBA character image, and a mask of facial organs.
   * The `distiller_ui` provides a user-friendly interface to the distiller, allowing you to create training configurations and providing useful documentation.
   * The `character_model_manual_poser` allows the user to control trained student models with a graphical user interface.
   * The `character_model_ifacialmocap_puppeteer` allows the user to control trained student models with their facial movement, which is captured by the [iFacialMocap](https://www.ifacialmocap.com/) software.
 To run this software, you must have an iOS device and, of course, iFacialMocap.